CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 There are various extensions and variations of these suffixes.
 One common derivation is *-jaqa* which forms a phrasal adverb from a noun describing the circumstances or context, usually appearing at the beginning of a phrase.
 ### Adjuncts
 Adjuncts are not an intrinsic lexical class, but a form of statives which are a distinct part of speech in their own right.
-Adjuncts are marked by the suffix *-a* on a stative stem.
+Adjuncts are marked by the suffix *-a* on a stative stem and can act as an adjective or an adverb.
 ## Function words
 #### Modal clitics
 Möxali inherited many of [[Xiri|Xiri's]] evidential particles, but also adopted [[Low Alöbi|Alöbi's]] strict verb-final structure in main clauses.
 This forced the evidentials in front of the verb, occupying the same position as the [[Xiri]] modal particle which was rarely used in conjunction with an evidential.
 The result is the merging of the evidentials and four of the [[Xiri]] irrealis moods (subjunctive, permissive, conditional, interrogative) into a single paradigm.